barakpinchovski/simple-todo-list-vanilla-js/README.md

 You can visit the [WIKI](https://github.com/barakpinchovski/simple-todo-list-vanilla-js/wiki) if you'd like to see images of the app.

 ## Notice
-I initially didn't intend to perform or prevent any XSS or any JS injections in this implementation.
+I initially didn't intend to prevent any XSS or any JS injections in this implementation.
 Be aware of that if you plan to use this code on staging/production (not recommended without implementing counter-XSS measures).

 ## License